 To complete the process, enter your Articulate Online credentials (account URL, email address, and password) and click the Publish button.

-Your content gets published and uploaded to Articulate Online all at once.
+Your course publishes and uploads to Articulate Online all at once.
 How fast this happens depends on the size of your course and your internet speed.

 When the Publish Successful window appears, click Manage Content to open Articulate Online and manage the course you just uploaded.

-Tip: If a corporate firewall prohibits you from publishing automatically to Articulate Online, you can publish your course locally, then manually upload it to Articulate Online.
-To learn how to publish for manual upload to Articulate Online, see this user guide.
+If a firewall blocks you from publishing directly to Articulate Online, you can publish your course on your local computer and then manually upload it to Articulate Online.
+See this user guide for details.

 When you give learners access to your Articulate Online course, they'll see the right format (HTML5, Flash, or Articulate Mobile Player) based on the devices and browsers they’re using and the publish formats you included.